-Banco Sumitomo Mitsui Brasileiro S.A. (the "Bank") is a multiple service bank authorized to operate commercial portfolios, including foreign-exchange and investment portfolios, by National Monetary Council (CMN) Resolution 1524/88.
+Banco Sumitomo Mitsui Brasileiro S.A. ("Conglomerate") is a multiple service bank authorized to operate commercial portfolios, including foreign-exchange and investment portfolios, by National Monetary Council (CMN) Resolution 1524/88.
+The Conglomerate is a wholly owned subsidiary of our head office, SMBC Tokyo - Japan.